catamphetamine/webapp/README.md

 * make sure you have [Node.js version >= 6.0.0](https://www.npmjs.com/package/babel-preset-node6) installed
 * `npm run install-recursive` (runs `npm install` for all subdirectories recursively)
 * `npm run dev`
-* wait for it to finish the build (green stats will appear in the terminal, and it will say "Now go to http://127.0.0.1:3000")
+* wait for it to finish the build (green stats will appear in the terminal, and it will say "Webpage server is listening at http://localhost:3004")
 * go to `http://127.0.0.1:3000`
 * interact with the development version of the web application
 * `Ctrl + C`